Honolulu Military Divorce Attorneys: Bringing An End To Relationships

 - Full benefits you became accustomed to

-Couples who are separated typically continue to receive Basic Allowance for Housing (BAH) when living off-base as well, though the situation is dependent on if both of you are servicemembers or who the one serving is and who has the majority of custody of the children.
-Our military divorce attorneys in Honolulu will be able to evaluate your situation and work to preserve as many benefits as possible.
+Couples who are separated typically continue to receive Basic Allowance for Housing (BAH) when living off-base as well, though the situation is dependent on whether both of you are service members or who the one serving is and who has the majority of custody of the children.
+Our military divorce attorneys in Honolulu and Oahu will be able to evaluate your situation and work to preserve as many benefits as possible.

 Ways in which military divorce can be different include:

-- Longer process if the military spouse is active duty or stationed overseas
+- Longer process if the military spouse is on active duty or stationed overseas

 - Implications of Uniformed Services Former Spouses’ Protection Act (USFSPA)

-- Effect on retirement payment receipt from the Defense Finance and Accounting Service
+- Effect on retirement payment receipt from the Defense Finance Accounting Service

 - Pension division between the couple